 I will not forget walking out of the house and seeing the southern sky for the first time!
 It was ablaze with stars!
-The southern sky is spectacular because we also see the bright winter stars of the north.
+The southern sky is spectacular because we also see the winter stars of the north.

 Treasurer Max Gardner drove me back to Sydney.
 He took me to his home and showed me the city.
 We crossed the Harbor Bridge, driving on the left side.
 Sydney is halfway between the equator and the south pole.